Can a Landlord Be Liable for Injuries Due to an “Open and Obvious” Hazard?

 As you can see, a premises liability claim is very fact specific.
 A plaintiff who is able to take the facts and construct a persuasive narrative may be able to overcome a defendant’s assertion that the hazard at the center of the case was open and obvious.

-Brach Eichler Trial Lawyers represents victims of premises liability accidents throughout New Jersey.
+Brach Eichler Injury Lawyers represents victims of premises liability accidents throughout New Jersey.
 To speak to an experienced personal injury attorney at our firm, call us at 973-364-8300 or contact us online to schedule a free consultation.